Rutherther/simple-clock/README.md

   - [ ] Set time, Get time
   - [ ] Show arbitrary text or number on the display
   - [ ] Start stopwatch

+## Usage
+The clock has two modes, default mode, and edit mode.
+Default mode displays the current time, edit mode is for editing the current time.

+### Default mode
+This is entered upon reset.
+Upon startup, it displays only current time as hours and minutes.

+First button may change the current view, there are four views.
+1. time - hours and minutes only
+2. time - with seconds
+3. time and date - hours, minutes, day in month and month
+4. date - year, day in month and month

+The second button switches to edit mode.

+Third and fourth buttons change brightness.
+The brightness is normally automatically adjusted based on the current time set on the clock.
+It may be temporarily changed using these buttons.
+The change will last 30 minutes.
+Third button decreases brightness, fourth increases it.

+### Edit mode
+In the edit mode, it's possible to change the time and date.
+Upon entering edit mode, hours will be selected to be changed.

+The currently selected field will blink.
+To select the next field, the first button should be used.
+The order of the fields edited is: hours, minutes, seconds, year, month, day.

+To increment or decrement the current field, second and third buttons should be used, respectively.

+To save the time and date, fourth button does the job.
+It may be pressed when editing any field.

+When in the edit mode, the time is paused.
+If you enter the edit mode by accident, the clock will probably get behind, because a couple of seconds will pass before you exit the edit mode.

 ## Images of the clock
 ### Front, off